omenking/Valorant-eSports-Manager/journal/model-cost-analysis.md

 Amazon Titan Text Lite:
 - 7.10 per hour (provisioned throughput to serve custom model, same cost if you didn't train it)

+## Token Usage

+To track usage server-side is challenging because we don't have a way to scope the logs in cloudwatch based on per conversation or event any agent.
+So if multiple LLMs are being used for multiple projects it can be difficult to infer.

+We cannot use LlamaIndex to track token input and output count clients side because Amazon Bedrock module is not coded to pass that information forward.

+We could try and control usage by setting the context length, however I tried an experiment where I set the context length to 100, but the API did not care and counitued beyond, so I think the context length is for specific models and maybe its not an option for Cohere's model to limit the context windoe.

 ## Conclusions

 ### Amazon Titan Premier